 IP/MAC Address The IP and MAC address are displayed with related statistics.
 Total Packets The total number of packets received and transmitted by the router.
 Bytes The total number of bytes received and transmitted by the router.
-P Packets The total number of packets received and transmitted in the last Packets Statistic interval seconds.
+Current Packets The total number of packets received and transmitted in the last Packets Statistic interval seconds.
 Bytes The total number of bytes received and transmitted in the last Packets Statistic interval seconds.
-Current ICMP Tx UDP Tx TCP SYN Tx ICMD Tv The number of the ICMP packets transmitted to WAN per second at the specified Packets ICIVIP IX Statistics interval.
+ICMP Tx The number of the ICMP packets transmitted to WAN per second at the specified Packets Statistics interval.
 It is shown like "current transmitting rate / Max transmitting rate".
-LIDDTy The number of UDP packets transmitted to the WAN per second at the specified Packets ODF IX Statistics interval.
+UDP Tx The number of UDP packets transmitted to the WAN per second at the specified Packets Statistics interval.
 It is shown like "current transmitting rate / Max transmitting rate".
 TCP The number of TCP SYN packets transmitted to the WAN per second at the specified Packets SYN Tx Statistics interval.
 It is shown like "current transmitting rate / Max transmitting rate".
 Modify Reset Reset the value of the entry to zero.
 Delete Delete the existing entry in the table.

-4. 16.
-Logout
+4. 18.
+Log out

-Click Logout at the bottom of the main menu, and you will log out of the web page and return to the login window.
+Click Logout at the bottom of the main menu, and you will log out of the web management page and return to the login window.